-Though they are not races in the traditional sense, whenever two or more cyclists ride side by side a the competitive feeling is perceivable.
-Gran Fondos are comparable to running’s marathon.
-Like in the 26 miles running events, the majority of the cyclists taking part to Gran Fondos challenge themselves in a personal battle against the course, the distance, and ultimately the time.
-While some faster and more trained riders will push the pace and try to end up first, most of the participants will enjoy a nice ride and be happy to complete the route within the allotted time.
+Though Gran Fondos are not races in the traditional sense, whenever two or more cyclists ride side by side the competitive feeling is perceived.
+Gran Fondos can be compared to running’s marathons.
+As in the 26 miles running events, the majority of the cyclists taking part to Gran Fondos, challenge themselves in a personal battle against the course, the distance, and their personal time.
+While the faster and more trained riders will push the pace and try to end up first, most of the participants will enjoy a nice ride and be happy to complete the route within the allotted time.

-The Giro d’Italia is also known as The Giro.
-Founded in 1909, the Giro is a 3 week long “Grand Tour”; it is the second biggest professional bicycle race in the world and it is known worldwide as “the toughest race, in the world’s most beautiful place”.
+Giro d’Italia is also known as “Giro” is a professional cycling race going throughout Italy.
+Founded in 1909, the Giro is a 3 week long “Grand Tour”; it is the second biggest professional cycling race in the world and it is known worldwide as “the toughest race, in the world’s most beautiful place”.

 The race highlights the geographical diversity of Italy. featuring vertiginous climbs and twisting descents, breathtaking coastal views and magnificent rural landscapes, as it transverses Italy.
 The Giro d’Italia is a beautiful showcase of a country that, year after year, displays the best of itself: its geography, monuments, art, culture, design, fashion, food and folklore.

-Each Gran Fondo Giro d’Italia will have a timed element, where there are hills, there will be a “Gran Premio della Montagna – GPM” competition (King/Queen of the Mountains).
-Prizes will be awarded in the different categories.
+Each Gran Fondo Giro d’Italia will have a timed course section, particularly, whether there are climbs, “Gran Premio della Montagna – GPM” competition will be held.
+Prizes will be awarded in all the different categories.

 - April 20th: Sea Otter Classic